SleekView for PublishPress Capabilities: roles & users as tables

 Site administrators

-Audit who has what — primary role plus any extra capabilities — and revoke privileges that drifted away from your role-based design.
+Audit who has what — primary role plus any extra capabilities — and revoke privileges that drifted away from your role-based design over years of operation.

 Multisite network admins

-See every site's role configuration in one view, spot inconsistencies between sites, and sync role definitions across the network.
+See every site's role configuration in one view, spot inconsistencies between sites, and sync role definitions across the network for compliance with one shared baseline.

 Security teams

-"Users with admin capabilities not in the admin role" as a saved filter — the kind of audit query default WordPress doesn't support.
+"Users with admin capabilities not in the admin role" as a saved filter — the kind of audit query default WordPress doesn't support out of the box.

 Questions